LexiFi/dead_code_analyzer/README.md

    the implementation if there is no internal use -- which will be reported by standard OCaml warnings).

- - Types fields and constructors never used.
+ - Types' fields and constructors never used.
 (Can be dropped from the type)

  - Class fields never used.
 (Can be dropped from the signature)